Katacc/Iostria/Iostria.md

 ##### Engines

-**Small jet engine:** Base engine, capable of assisting swings with the maul.
+**Small steam engine:** Base engine, capable of assisting swings with the maul.

-**Medium jet engine:** Capable of providing more thrust, you can now attack twice with half of the damage on the second swing.
+**Medium steam engine:** Capable of providing more thrust, you can now attack twice with half of the damage on the second swing.

-**High-powered jet engine:** Allows your maul to thrust you forward and perform an high impact attack.
+**High-powered steam engine:** Allows your maul to thrust you forward and perform an high impact attack.

 ### Thunderous battleaxe